Motlakhov/python-project-50/README.md

 The project uses GitHub Actions for automated testing and linting.
 You can see the status of the last commit at the top of this README.

+step 1

 [![asciicast](https://asciinema.org/a/0s0j4OFtmy2EgGbFygqQSYWkd.svg)](https://asciinema.org/a/0s0j4OFtmy2EgGbFygqQSYWkd)

-step 5
+step 2

 [![asciicast](https://asciinema.org/a/ROyWfNtMk4ediYCgFLXwCFqXx.svg)](https://asciinema.org/a/ROyWfNtMk4ediYCgFLXwCFqXx)

-step 6
+step 3

 [![asciicast](https://asciinema.org/a/pQTjxYh4BnHnJu97hsTxzsO9K.svg)](https://asciinema.org/a/pQTjxYh4BnHnJu97hsTxzsO9K)

-step 7
+step 4

 [![asciicast](https://asciinema.org/a/BxIKumQdKnBzbjYtnRBK7xfkc.svg)](https://asciinema.org/a/BxIKumQdKnBzbjYtnRBK7xfkc)

-step 8
+step 5

 [![asciicast](https://asciinema.org/a/PuNbAKrWqMCKjynSa37wLGqzz.svg)](https://asciinema.org/a/PuNbAKrWqMCKjynSa37wLGqzz)